microchip-pic-avr-examples/pic18f47Q10-curiosity-hpc-demo-code/README.md

 - Lab 10: EEPROM <br />

 ## Inputs and Display
-- Push Button Switch S1 is connected to the PIC MCUs RB4 pin and used to switch to the next lab.
+- Switch S1 is connected to the PIC MCUs RB4 pin and used to switch to the next lab.
 Each switch is debounced using a Configurable Logic Cell (CLC) and Timer resource. <br />
 - A 10k potentiometer is connected to the RA0 pin and used as an analog input <br />
 - The Curiosity HPC Development board has four LEDs (D2 through D5) that are connected to I/O ports RA4 through RA7, respectively.
 These LEDs are used to display the output of the different labs. <br/>